FlowFuse/docker-compose/file-server/README.md

-# FlowForge File Server
+# FlowFuse File Server

-This container provides the backing for the FlowForge replacement Node-RED File nodes.
+This container provides the backing for the FlowFuse replacement Node-RED File nodes.

 It supports storing files either using a mounted volume or a S3 bucket